ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

     * Active-passive failover and failback of resources from one cluster node to the other if the active host fails.

-Failure detection and automation of the recovery processing requires a cluster manager such as [Pacemaker](https://clusterlabs.org/projects/pacemaker/){:external}.
+Failure detection and automation of the recovery processing requires a cluster manager such as [Pacemaker](https://clusterlabs.org/projects/pacemaker/){: external}.
 Pacemaker monitors the two servers and initiates the failover to the standby server when required.
 There are two Pacemaker clusters, one to support the {{site.data.keyword.IBM_notm}} Db2 database cluster and one to support the SAP cluster.

 The highly available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix_notm}} VPC pattern can be deployed within a single IBM Cloud region.
 It can be deployed with all of the cluster nodes within a single availability zone (AZ) as shown in the following diagram: